dxw/towtruck/doc/architecture/decisions/0002-keep-dependencies-to-a-minimum.md

 ## Decision

-We will keep the dependencies of this project to an absolute medium.
+We will keep the dependencies of this project to an absolute minimum.

 ## Consequences